Vintage Movie Posters

 Upon arriving, however, he discovers that his father has been murdered by a gang of black-hooded

 looting bandits.
 Glaucus vows revenge against the killers, but just how high up are those involved?"

-An additional poster used to promote this film is also on display in the nearby case, along with
+On display in the nearby case, along with

 an illustrated edition of the book owned by Special Collections and more artwork inspired by it.
 Other versions of the book were filmed in 1900,